Felixstowe branch line: Container traffic

 A new container terminal opened on 6 June 2013 located below Fagbury Cliff at the north east end of the port.
 This is known as the North Terminal; the original North Terminal opened in the 1980s has been renamed the Central Terminal.
 The new terminal is reached from Trimley via a new junction at the north end of the Central Terminal.
 The nine sidings are served by three gantry cranes and will be able to handle 35-wagon trains; the Central and South terminals can only handle trains of between 21 and 24 wagons so longer trains have to be split into smaller units by shunting locomotives.
 To make sufficient space for such long trains, the new North terminal has been equipped with a locomotive traverser at the north east end.
 Once an incoming locomotive has uncoupled from its train it can move onto the traverser which then moves it to an empty track where it can then move to the other end of a train ready for departure.

+The number of containers handled by rail at Felixstowe continued to grow in the 2010s with 10,764 containers in the week ending 26 September 2010 and 11,474 containers (17,211 TEUs) in one week in 2011.
+In 2026 there were up to 58 trains per day which connected Felixstowe with 20 terminals around the country.